 Recognition and Rewards all inside Slack or Microsoft Teams

-Your employee has been working his tail off for the company, and his creativity, hard work and dedication have finally won an achievement you've been coveting -- inching you past all your competitors and making you stand out in your industry.
+Your employee has been working his tail off for the company.
+His creativity, hard work, and dedication have finally won an achievement you've been coveting -- inching you past all your competitors and making you stand out in your industry.
 You're pleased as punch, but you know that's what comes with the territory.
 He did it because it was his job; he gets a paycheck, right?
-Tomorrow is business as usual, and you don't have time for thanks, recognition, or any of that new-fangled Kudos.
+Tomorrow is business as usual, and you don't have time for thanks, recognition, or any of that new-fangled kudos.